Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Introduction

 \section{Introduction}

 Fekete points and transfinite diameter are classical notions in logarithmic potential theory in the plane.
-For each $m\ge 1$, the \emph{$m$-diameter} $\d_m(K)$ of a compact subset $K\subset\C$ is defined as the supremum of the geometric mean distance between $m+1$ points in $K$, maximizers being called \emph{Fekete configurations}.
-The $m$-diameter of $K$ admits a limit $\d_\infty(K)$ as $m\to\infty$, called the \emph{transfinite diameter} of $K$, which is proved to coincide with the logarithmic capacity of $K$.
-Fekete configurations are also known to become asymptotically unique in the limit, in the sense that they equidistribute to a certain probability measure known as the \emph{equilibrium measure} of $K$.
+For each $m\in\N$, the \emph{$m$-diameter} $\d_m(K)$ of a compact subset $K\subset\C$ is defined as the supremum of the geometric mean distance between $m+1$ points in $K$, maximizers being called \emph{Fekete configurations}.
+The $m$-diameter of $K$ admits a limit $\d_\infty(K)$ as $m\to\infty$, called the \emph{transfinite diameter} of $K$, which turns out to coincide with the logarithmic capacity of $K$.
+Further, Fekete configurations become asymptotically unique in the limit, in the sense that they equidistribute to a certain canonical probability measure on $K$, called its \emph{equilibrium measure}.

-In the higher dimensional case, a similar understanding was only rather recently obtained.
-The first steps were taken by Leja in the 1950's, introducing a notion of $m$-diameter $\d_m(K)$ for a compact subset $K\subset\C^n$ in terms of the supremum of certain Vandermonde-type determinants.
-The existence of the transfinite diameter $\d_\infty(K)=\lim_{m\to\infty}\d_m(K)$ was established by Zaharjuta in the 1970's, and the next key step came with Rumely's observation in \cite{Rum} that the general results in arithmetic intersection theory developed in \cite{CLR} yield in particular an exact formula for $\d_\infty(K)$ in terms of pluripotential theory (semipositive/plurisubharmonic envelopes and mixed Monge-Amp\`ere operators in the sense of Bedford-Taylor).
-This triggered joint work of the first author with Berman and Witt Nystr\"om \cite{BB,BBW}, which built on Bergman kernel asymptotics to establish a general version of Rumely's formula in the setting of polarized projective manifolds, and combined it with a variational argument to prove the equidistribution of Fekete configurations in this context.
+In several complex variables, a similar picture was only rather recently obtained.
+The first steps were taken by Leja in the 1950's, introducing a notion of $m$-diameter $\d_m(K)$ for a compact subset $K\subset\C^n$, defined in terms of the supremum of certain Vandermonde-type determinants.
+The existence of the transfinite diameter $\d_\infty(K)=\lim_{m\to\infty}\d_m(K)$ was established by Zaharjuta~\cite{Zah}, and the next key step came with Rumely's observation in~\cite{Rum} that the general results in arithmetic intersection theory developed in~\cite{CLR} yield in particular an exact formula for $\d_\infty(K)$ in terms of pluripotential theory, generalizing the classical Robin formula for the logarithmic capacity in the plane, and involving plurisubharmonic envelopes and mixed Monge--Amp\`ere operators in the sense of Bedford--Taylor.
+This triggered joint work of the first author with Berman and Witt Nystr\"om~\cite{BB,BBW}, which built on Bergman kernel asymptotics to establish a general version of Rumely's formula in the setting of complex projective manifolds, and combined it with a variational argument to prove the equidistribution of Fekete configurations in this context.

 The main purpose of the present paper is to study versions of these results in non-Archimedean (Berkovich) geometry.
-While many results hold over an arbitrary non-Archimedean complete valued field $K$, the full picture relies on more refined non-Archimedean pluripotiential theory as developed in \cite{siminag,nama,BG+,trivval}, and hence requires $K$ to be trivially or discretely valued and of residue characteristic $0$.
+While many results hold over an arbitrary non-Archimedean complete valued field $K$, the full picture relies on more refined non-Archimedean pluripotential theory as developed in~\cite{siminag,nama,BG+,trivval}, and hence requires $K$ to be trivially or discretely valued and of residue characteristic $0$.